NexPlayer/Android-SDK/vast.md

 }
 ```

- - (d) To create NexIMAWrapper, context and ViewGroup is needed.
+ - (d) To create NexIMAWrapper, context and ViewGroup are needed.
  - (e) In NexIMAWrapper constructor, NexAdsPlayer instance is created internally, and implements listener interfaces so the IMA-SDK can be notified when your video content finishes or not with an error.
  - (f) If NexIMAWrapper gets a notification of content completion, or an error from NexAdsPlayer, NexIMAWrapper calls AdsLoader.contentComplete() to notify IMA-SDK.
  - (g) After created NexIMAWrapper, you should set the listeners and actions of VAST.